-18 Dec How to find a good dog walker
+18 Aug How to find a good dog walker

-Dogs need regular exercise, not only to keep them fit and healthy, but also for a toilet routine that doesn’t ruin the carpets!
+Dogs need regular exercise, not only to keep them fit and healthy but also to introduce a regular toilet routine that doesn’t ruin the carpets!

-For those who need a little helping hand with getting their dog out, a dog walker might be for you!
-Dogs are a part of the family, and that means we won’t just leave them with anyone!
+For those who need a little helping hand with getting their dog out, a dog walker is a great solution.
+However, dogs are a part of the family, and that means we won’t just leave them with anyone!

 Important things to discuss with your dog walker